 Cones: The cones sit upright on the branches near the tree top, like other firs.
 But Noble Fir cones have distinctive whiskery bracts that stick out beyond the scales.

 Since the cones fall apart at maturity, you are not likely to find any under the tree.
 However, you may be able to find some of the scales with their unique bracts on the ground.

 Bark: Young bark is gray and smooth with resin blisters.
 Older bark breaks into furrows with flat, narrow ridges.

 Where it grows: Noble Fir grows at elevations above 2000 feet in the Coast Range and the Cascades.
-Although they don’t usually grow in pure stands, you can find large numbers on Saddle Mountain near Seaside, and at the top of Larch Mountain and Nesmith Point in the Columbia Gorge.
+Although they don’t usually grow in pure stands, you can find large numbers on Saddle Mountain near Seaside, and at the top of Larch Mountain in the Columbia Gorge.

 Uses: The wood is valued for lumber due to its strength and fine grain.
 It has been used in airplanes and ladders because it is strong and light.
 Noble Fir lumber was once sold as Oregon Larch.
 Since fir wood had little commercial value as lumber, Noble Fir was marketed as the more highly prized larch.
 Several peaks called Larch Mountain are named after this tree.
 Noble Fir is also popular Christmas tree and often planted as an ornamental.
 It is arguably the most attractive of the native firs because of its symmetrical form, bluish color, and the elegant, well-groomed appearance of its needles.